Do you have questions about Compass to Connect? Browse through the list below to see if your question has already been answered.

 We have a broad list of services that you can select from during your search.
 Some of the listed services include: Employment, Information and Referrals, Housing, and various services for seniors and youth.
 For a full list of services and more information on each of the services, please visit our Services page.

-At the moment, Compass to Connect is working to connect clients with SPOs located in the Peel and Halton regions.
+At the moment, Compass to Connect is working to connect clients with SPOs located across all GTA regions.

 You can use the website at any time from anywhere.
 However, the website will need your address and contact information within Canada in order to provide you with the most accurate results, and allow SPOs to contact you.